testdouble/react-decoupler/README.md

     consistent between calls.
 Use in conjunction with the `Lookup` function if you want to bind to services in the Injector.
 Defaults to undefined.

-  - `asInstance: boolean`: When true, the injector will call `new` on the service value when resolving it.
+  - `asInstance: boolean`: When true, the locator will call `new` on the service value when resolving it.
 Will return a new instance _every call_.
     Defaults to false.